iwill/objective-c-style-guide/README.md

 ### Ternary Operator

-The ternary operator, `?` , should only be used when it increases clarity or code neatness.
+The ternary operator `? :` , should only be used when it increases clarity or code neatness.
 A single condition is usually all that should be evaluated.
 Evaluating multiple conditions is usually more understandable as an if statement, or refactored into named variables.

 **For example:**
 ```objc